 Student Life strives to enhance student learning and student achievement by fostering a positive, inclusive campus environment; providing services to meet the needs of a diverse student body; and empowering students to advocate for their needs and interests by developing leadership and life skills.
 Opportunities for leadership and community involvement help students prepare for their roles as responsible citizens.
-Students learn and sharpen their leadership skills through their involvement in student activities, workshops, community service, and student government.
+Students learn and sharpen their leadership skills through their involvement in student activities, workshops, and community service.
 For more information, access the Web site at www. asu.edu/studentlife.